 Huevos revueltos – scrambled eggs with tomatoes and onions.

 Firstly, when you get to the island, there will be always a long line for rental companies.
 So we started to bargain.
-After couple days in Mexico, we knew how to do it and it was like “muss” if you want to travel CHEAP!
+After a couple of days in Mexico, we knew how to do it and it was like “muss” if you want to travel CHEAP!
 It was funny, we were just asking: “For how much is a car, jeep, scooter ?”
 “Cuanto es?”
-Let me explain you, we wanted to rent a scooter ! 🙂
+Let me explain to you, we wanted to rent a scooter! 🙂

-Secondly, at the end we rented a JEEP from the company that offered the best price.
+Secondly, in the end we rented a JEEP from the company that offered the best price.
 Off course.
 It was 40 $ for a day.
 Funny.
-Well we got a shitty but a cheap Jeep.
+Well, we got a shitty but a cheap Jeep.
 We were just hoping around the island.
 We stopped at some points, taking pictures and just having fun with our travel buddy.

-We stopped in Playa Palancar where we took time, we swam an relax under the sun.
-We saw also this cute animals.
+We stopped in Playa Palancar where we took time, we swam a relaxed under the sun.
+We saw also these cute animals.

 We took a break also on the beach San Martin and at one more point called El Mirador.
 When you are driving around you can see a lot of ranches, called Haciendas in Mexico.

-At the end we had Mexican lunch/dinner at the center of Cozumel.
+In the end we had Mexican lunch/dinner at the center of Cozumel.
 We waited for the last ferry to go back because of the sunset.
-Evening sky was more clear than in the morning.
+The evening sky was more clear than in the morning.
 Sunsets are just stunning.

 ROADTRIP TO TULUM AND BACALAR

-In Playa del Carmen we rented a car from American agency for 5 days.
-We made plan: Tulum – Cenotes – Bacalar – Merida – Chitzen Itza – Cancun airport.
+In Playa del Carmen we rented a car from an American agency for 5 days.
+We made a plan: Tulum – Cenotes – Bacalar – Merida – Chitzen Itza – Cancun airport.

 Cenote’s water is very clear, so you can just jump and swim 😉 Cenotes allow close-up access to fauna such as fish, turtles, and in some cases, bats.
 Yeees, we saw bats too, flying above our heads.

-First we stopped in CENOTE AZUL on our way from Playa del Carmen to Tulum.
-We swam in the crystal clear water, jumping from cliffs… While, we were sitting in low water and we had fish pedicure for free, we met two travellers from the USA.
+First, we stopped in CENOTE AZUL on our way from Playa del Carmen to Tulum.
+We swam in the crystal clear water, jumping from cliffs… While we were sitting in low water and we had a fish pedicure for free, we met two travelers from the USA.
 We drove them to Tulum.
 For all cenotes, you need to pay an entrance fee.
 Not for all is the same price.

 And the last one on our trip was CENOTE IK KIL.
 Probably the most Instagramable cenote on Yucatan Peninsula.
-Entrance fee is 70 MXP (5,00 €).
-When you enter you have changing rooms, lockers and showers.
+The entrance fee is 70 MXP (5,00 €).
+When you enter you have changing rooms, lockers, and showers.
 You have also a restaurant on the side.
-In order to reach the water you have to go down 26 meters.
-The water is 40 meters deep, while diameter is 60 meters.
+In order to reach the water, you have to go down 26 meters.
+The water is 40 meters deep, while the diameter is 60 meters.
 This is just speechless.
 We have been here probably two hours, jumping from stairs and swimming in this beauty.

 Heaven in Mexico or pure Paradise, where you can relax and be calm.
-Bacalar Lagoon is known as the lagoon of 7 colours and those colours are all shades of blue.
-Impressive nature, quiet mornings and eco villas; and it is not full of tourists.
-Still hidden paradise which a lot of people does not know yet.
+Bacalar Lagoon is known as the lagoon of 7 colors and those colors are all shades of blue.
+Impressive nature, quiet mornings, and eco villas; and it is not full of tourists.
+Still hidden paradise which a lot of people do not know yet.

 We slept in Villas Ecotucan.
 What a nice place to stay.
 Later I regret we did not stay one more night.
 We had also free breakfast (first time I ate scrambled eggs with cactus; yummy!) and we rented kayaks for the morning.